options1k/options1k/content/blog/strategies/gin-lim-strategy.md

 The thing I don't like about this strategy is you have to look at your positions everyday to check if you need to exit or not.
 Not a huge deal, but you can't completely set-it-and-forget-it.

 Also, scanning and picking trades based on support/resisntance levels can be pretty subjective.

+Stochastic don't work well for stocks that are trending hard.
+For example, in a a strong uptrend, indicators always show "overbought", but you really shouldn't short a stock that is in a strong uptrend.